Novra S400 Receiver

 Dual-satellite Setup

 On a dual-satellite setup, you need to configure the two RF interfaces of the S400.
-After configuring the first interface as instructed earlier, configure the second by running:
+After configuring the first interface as instructed earlier, configure the second by opening a second GUI instance or by running the following CLI command:

 blocksat-cli --cfg rx2 standalone --demod 2 cfg --rx-only